 GLOBAL MARKETS-Japan stocks spooked to 6-mth lows by Wall St retreat

-* Nikkei sinks through major chart support, much of Asia in the red
+* Nikkei cleaves through major chart support, much of Asia in the red

 * Nasdaq suffers biggest one-day fall since 2011

-* Funds rotate out of momentum stocks to bonds, emerging markets
+* Funds rotate out of US momentum stocks to bonds, emerging markets

 By Wayne Cole

 SYDNEY, April 11 (Reuters) - Japanese shares staggered to six-month lows on Friday as an escalating selloff on Wall Street spread to Asia and slugged markets that had been fairly resilient up to now.

 European bourses were destined to share the pain with the DAX predicted to open down as much as 1.1 percent and the FTSE 0.8 percent, according to spread betters.

 The S&P 500 E-Mini contract was holding steady, at least for now.

 What was increasingly looking like a major portfolio shift from momentum plays in U.S. technology and biotechnology stocks was having a knock-on effect across all regions and sectors, pressuring even defensive shares.